import asyncio

 results = []

-for chunk in record_chunks:
+for records, blobs in record_chunks:

 response = sf_client.post(